adriaWG/CS207ProjectAPI/README.md

 Users will be able to save their notes at anytime and can load their previous work when they wish to continue where they left off, enabling features like real-time data retrieval.

+## The Outline folder
+The outline folder contains our official code